The Eaton House Group of Schools

 The Eaton House Group of Schools is a group of private schools, all situated in London.
 It is composed of the Eaton House the Manor Nursery, Eaton House the Manor Pre-Preparatory, Eaton House the Manor Preparatory, Eaton House the Manor Girls' School, Eaton House Belgravia Pre-Preparatory, and Eaton House Belgravia Preparatory.
 The group became a limited liability company, with Sovereign Capital becoming the majority shareholder, when principal Hilary Harper retired and sold the company in 2016.
 The schools are non-selective at ages 3 and 4.
-In June 2021, Eaton House Schools became part of the Dukes Education family.
+In June 2021, Eaton House Schools became part of the Dukes Education group of schools.

 The schools have a non-denominational Christian ethos, and a carol service at the local church is a regular occurrence every year.
 Places are allocated on a first-come first-served basis, sometimes with regard to those with previous family connections with the school.
 In one reported case in 2017, 160 students applied for around 30 places at the Manor at age 4.).
 The group is a member of the Independent Association of Prep Schools.